Atlanta's proposed second airport: Chattanooga Metropolitan Airport

 Chattanooga Metropolitan Airport (CHA) officials and a Georgia state senator have proposed expansion of the airport, located in Chattanooga, Tennessee, as a solution to Atlanta's capacity needs.
 Sen. Jeff Mullis's idea includes a maglev train to connect Atlanta passengers to CHA.
 Like the Western and Atlantic Railroad (Georgia's first state railroad), it would be built cooperatively by the state with the help of Tennessee.
 Chattanooga's airport currently operates at a small portion of its capacity, but additional capacity would be necessary to be Atlanta's second airport.
 Expansion would be difficult as the property is currently bounded by significant roads, a railroad line and a creek bed.

 Dobbins Air Reserve Base

 Dobbins Air Reserve Base, located just northwest of Atlanta along Interstate 75, was originally intended as a second civilian airport prior to World War II.
-However, Dobbins would only be available if a future Department of Defense Base Realignment and Closure commission decided to close the base.
-As of 2015, no additional BRAC commission is planned.
+Dobbins would only be available if a future Department of Defense Base Realignment and Closure commission decided to close the base.
+As of 2015, no additional BRAC closures are planned.